Register your Information for Free Stone Samples Sent Express to You!

 To safeguard your stone surfaces from damage, implement these essential practices:

 • Using coasters, cutting boards, and trivets: Place coasters under beverage glasses and use cutting boards when preparing food to prevent scratches and etching on your stone surfaces.
-Utilize trivets or hot pads under hot pots and pans to protect the surface from heat damage.
+Utilise trivets or hot pads under hot pots and pans to protect the surface from heat damage.

 • Avoiding acidic substances: Acidic substances like vinegar, lemon juice, and wine can etch and dull the surface of your stone.
 Avoid using them directly on stone surfaces.